scharlau/historical_cities/README.md

     rails test:system

 So far so good.
 Now we can add more tests.
+The citynames.html.erb file needed to be modified to make the 'show' link 'show cityname' to make each 'show' link unique.
+Similarly, on the 'show' page an 'h1' element was added to display the city name so that a test could be run to confirm the correct data was being displayed.